ant-druha/intellij-powershell/CONTRIBUTING.md

 Development Prerequisites
 -------------------------
-To develop the plugin, JDK 17 should be installed.
-For example, get [Amazon Corretto 17][downloads.corretto].
+JDK 17 is required to develop the plugin.

+If you use the default Gradle wrapper (`gradlew` or `gradlew.bat`), it will be auto-downloaded on wrapper start.
+Otherwise (say, to open the project in an IDE), you should get a JDK17-compatible installation.
+For example, install [Amazon Corretto 17][downloads.corretto].

 Build and Test
 --------------